waimea-lscammell-300DTD/300DTD-Assesment-Luke/docs/design.md

 ## Review and Evaluation

 ### Meeting the Needs of the Users
+Every piece of feedback I got from my end users I made sure to impliment thier ideas to the best of my ability and also make the website function the way I invisioned.
+I made sure to add admin capabilities so that (Jess) my end user can add her new products and can also see the orders that have been placed, with the date and time and also the address and username of the person who brought the product.

 Replace this text with a brief evaluation of how well you met the needs of your users.
 Look at what you initially wrote about who they are, what specific needs they have, etc. and discuss how well the system meets those needs.

 ### Meeting the System Requirements

+I think I met the requirements pretty effectivly

 Replace this text with a brief evaluation of how well you met the requirements that you defined at the start of the project, etc. Look back at the list of features / functionality you initially set and discuss how well your system has implemented each one.